rynhndrcksn/rynhndrcksn/README.md

 **NOTE**: My college requires the use of GitHub for git repo's, so my school projects will be listed here as well as my GitLab.

 I am a student in a Software Development Bachelors of Applied Science.
-I believe that privacy, and encryption are human rights that should be protected as such and should be implemented in every consumer product.
-My career path is currently undecided, though I find embedded systems the most interesting.
+I believe that privacy and encryption are human rights that should be protected as such and should be implemented in every consumer product.
+My career path is currently undecided, though I find embedded systems and full stack web dev interesting.
 Feel free to reach out if you have questions or I may be able to collaborate with you on something.

 ### Currently Learning:
 - Data Stuctures in Java (Winter 2021)